Consumer medicine information

 Building B

-11 Talavera Rd
+11 Talavera Road

 Macquarie Park NSW 2113

-Merck Medical Information: 1800 633 463
+Medical Information: 1800 633 463

-® Registered Trademark of Merck KGaA, Darmstadt, Germany
+® Registered trademark of Merck KGaA, Darmstadt, Germany

-Published by MIMS December 2023
+Published by MIMS March 2025

 BRAND INFORMATION